-The City of Coeur d'Alene has announced the availability of street trees to be planted in public right-of-way areas within the city limits through the CDA Re-Leaf program each spring.
-Trees are planted at no cost to the homeowner to enhance our neighborhoods.
-Trees reduce air pollution, increase oxygen in the air, mitigate storm water runoff, buffer noises, lower energy costs, increase property value and much more!
+The City of Coeur d'Alene has a number of street trees that need good homes!
+Street trees are planted at residential locations within public right-of-way areas in the city limits through the CDA Re-Leaf program.
+Trees are planted at no cost to the homeowner to enhance our neighborhoods and provide many street-side benefits such as mitigating storm water and reducing pollution.

-The young trees are available to homeowners or residents who are willing to provide care, including watering and protecting from mowers and trimmers.
-Interested residents should contact the Urban Forestry Division of the Coeur d'Alene Parks Department to sign up for a street tree.
-There are a limited number of trees each year that will be distributed on a first-come, first-served basis.
+Trees are available to homeowners who are willing to provide care, including watering and protection from mowers and trimmers.
+Those that are interested should contact Urban Forester Nick Goodwin with the Coeur d'Alene Parks Department to sign up for a street tree.
+There are a limited number of trees and they will be distributed on a first-come, first-served basis.

-These trees cannot be used to fulfill requirements and/or be used to qualify for a street tree refund.
+These trees cannot be used to fulfill street tree requirements/for a refund.